Sell on your terms. No Fees - Any Condition

 Walla Walla Washington

 Walla Walla, known for its charming atmosphere and vibrant community, is another cheap place to live in Washington.
-The median home price around the area is $418,750, and the average rent price for a one-bedroom apartment is $910.
+The median home price in the area is $418,750, and the average rent price for a one-bedroom apartment is $910.

 7. Cheney